 However, even though we have shown that our pre-trained model was able to attain promising results on two very different tasks using multiple datasets, a greater variety of experiments is required in order to establish its general applicability and performance across a wide spectrum of tasks.
 We release the source code of our model and benchmarking implementations for reference and to encourage further research in this area.

 Moving forward, there are several clear avenues of exploration to further improve model performance generally.
 For instance, adding visual features from the DOM such as the bounding rectangle and computed styles of each element will likely yield significant improvements from the inclusion of important visual cues.
 Due to the significance of textual features in webpages, better sentence or paragraph representations \cite{Gao2021} may also have a large impact on overall performance.
-We can also pre-train on a more massive set of webpages from an identical time period as the target domain, as opposed to the relatively small CommonCrawl 2008 corpus that we used for all benchmarks in this work.
 Lastly, integrating image, audio or video features in the model using the same approach as textual features will give a more holistic view of the webpage and will likely improve results, in addition to enabling more downstream applications like image content extraction.

 \begin{acks} This work was generously supported by Klass and we remain grateful for the free access to compute resources and the patience of our colleagues while we were hogging those.
 We also thank Lei Wang, Chen Kim Heng and other colleagues at Klass for their attentive reviews and useful feedback. \end{acks}